fatimazali/Flashcards/readme.md

 - [x] User can cancel out of the creation screen
 - [x] User can enter a new question and answer in the creation screen to then show it on the flashcard
 - [x] Push code to GitHub
-## Optional
-- [ ] User gets an error if they try to create a new flashcard with no question or answer
-- [ ] User can edit existing flashcard
-- [ ] User can add multiple choice answers in the creation screen

 ## Lab 1
 ## Flashcards App